 You may be advised to have a colonoscopy every year, so doctors can pick up any signs of polyps and bowel cancer early.

 Your doctors might recommend taking aspirin daily from when you have your first colonoscopy (usually at age 25) to reduce the risk of bowel cancer.

 If you know you have lynch syndrome, you might be able to reduce your risk of developing cancer by:

 - eating foods that are high in fibre

 - avoiding red meat, processed meat and alcohol

 There is also some evidence that:

-Women with Lynch syndrome might be advised to consider a hysterectomy and removal of their ovaries once they've finished having children.
+Women with lynch syndrome might be advised to consider a hysterectomy and removal of their ovaries once they have finished having children.
 This is to prevent endometrial or ovarian cancer.
 Discuss the pros and cons of this with your gynaecological oncologist (women's cancer specialist).